Meettya/dendrite/README.md

 containing only one topic, even if the #publish() function is called with multiple topics because the callback will be run once for each individual topic that is published.

-## Need you help!
-If you feel ability to translate good Russain README (I'm add it soon) to correct English - please, ping me.
-Thanks in advance!